kev0960/ModooCode/md/inst/wrmsr.md

 ### Description

 Writes the contents of registers EDX:EAX into the 64-bit model specific register (MSR) specified in the ECX register.
-(On processors that support the Intel64 architecture, the high-order 32 bits of RCX are ignored.)
+(On processors that support the Intel 64 architecture, the high-order 32 bits of RCX are ignored.)
 The contents of the EDX register are copied to high-order 32 bits of the selected MSR and the contents of the EAX register are copied to low-order 32 bits of the MSR.
-(On processors that support the Intel64 architecture, the high-order 32 bits of each of RAX and RDX are ignored.)
+(On processors that support the Intel 64 architecture, the high-order 32 bits of each of RAX and RDX are ignored.)
 Undefined or reserved bits in an MSR should be set to values previously read.

 This instruction must be executed at privilege level 0 or in real-address mode; otherwise, a general protection exception #GP(0) is generated.
 Specifying a reserved or unimplemented MSR address in ECX will also cause a general protection exception.
 The processor will also generate a general protection exception if software attempts to write to bits in a reserved MSR.